-Bingumal Thewarathanthri (Bingu), CEO was appointed Chief Executive Officer/Head of Global Banking of Standard Chartered Bank, Sri Lanka on 1 January 2019.
-Bingu, counts for more than 25 years of experience within the banking and finance industry.
-He joined Standard Chartered in 2004.
-Over the past 14 years, he has held several leadership positions in Sri Lanka and Africa, including the role of Head, Transaction Banking, Mauritius, where he was responsible for setting up the Transaction Banking business for the franchise.
-He was also responsible for setting up Financial Institutions booking centre for Africa and managed investments going in to Sub Saharan Africa via Mauritius Securities Services hub.
+Bingumal, better known as Bingu, was appointed Chief Executive Officer of Standard Chartered Bank, Sri Lanka on 1 January 2019.
+He is the first Sri Lankan national to be appointed to the position.
+Apart from his role as CEO, Bingu also heads Sri Lanka’s Commercial, Corporate and Institutional Banking (CCIB) business.
+Having joined Standard Chartered in July 2004, Bingu counts for more than 25 years of experience within the Banking and Finance industry.
+During his tenure at Standard Chartered, he has held several leadership positions in Sri Lanka and Africa, including the role of Head, Transaction Banking in Mauritius, where he was responsible for setting up the Transaction Banking business for the franchise.
+He was also responsible for setting up the Financial Institutions booking centre for Africa and managed investments going in to Sub Saharan Africa via the Mauritius Securities Services hub.
 Prior to his appointment as CEO, Bingu headed the Retail Banking business in Sri Lanka.
-Bingu holds a Master’s degree from the University of Wales, UK.
+Bingu holds an MBA from the University of Wales, UK.

 Sheahan Arasaratnam, Head of Retail Banking, has over 25 years of experience in Consumer and Small Medium Enterprise / Business Banking.
 He joined Standard Chartered, from Union Bank of Nigeria PLC, where he served as Consultant / General Manager, Head of Retail Products and Segments and Deputy Head of Retail Banking.
 Prior to moving to Nigeria, Sheahan worked with Standard Chartered as the Head of Retail Product / Segments in Sri Lanka for three years, following which he moved to West Africa (Nigeria, Ghana, The Gambia and Sierra Leone), where he served as the Head of Retail Banking Products for four years.
 He is a member of the Chartered Institute of Marketing and holds an MBA from Edith Cowan University, Australia.

-Lakshan Goonetilleke, Head, Financial Institutions, has over 20 years of banking and consultancy experience covering the Sri Lankan and Maldivian markets.
-He has managed the Central Bank of Sri Lanka and the Government of Sri Lanka relationship for the past 12 years and has worked on all the Sovereign bond issues since 2007.
+Lakshan has over 20 years of Banking and Consultancy experience covering the Sri Lankan and Maldivian markets.
+He has managed the relationships of Central Bank of Sri Lanka and the Government of Sri Lanka for over 15 years and has worked on all the Sovereign Bond issues since 2007, in addition to executing over USD2billion in infrastructure project funding.
 He is a Fellow member of the Chartered Institute of Management Accountants, holds a degree in Accounting and Finance from Deakin University, Australia and an MBA from the Postgraduate Institute of Management, Sri Lanka.
-Lakshan has followed a Senior Executive Development Program in Behavioural Finance from INSEAD, he Joined Standard Chartered in 2013 and was previously employed at HSBC for over 10 years.
+He joined Standard Chartered in April 2013 and was previously employed at HSBC for over 12 years.

-Roger Norton, Head of Transaction Banking, assumed duties from April 2017.
-With over 20 years of Banking and Finance experience across Transaction Banking, Retail Banking and TB Operations, Roger has been instrumental in expanding the Transaction Banking business and rolling out a number of value added capabilities including digital transactions and supply chain finance platforms.
-Under his leadership, Transaction Banking won a number of marquee deals and accolades including ‘Best Trade Finance Bank’ and ‘Best e-Solutions Bank’ from The Asset Asian Awards (AAA).
-Roger holds an MBA Degree from the University of Southern Queensland, Australia.
-He is also a Post Graduate Member of the Chartered Institute of Marketing (UK)
+Roger assumed duties at Standard Chartered in September 2010.
+With over 20 years of Banking and Finance experience across Transaction Banking, Retail Banking and Operations, Roger has been instrumental in expanding the Transaction Banking business and rolling out several value-added capabilities including digital transactions and supply chain finance platforms.
+Under his leadership, Transaction Banking won numerous marquee deals and accolades including ‘Best Trade Finance Bank’ and ‘Best e-Solutions Bank’ at The Asset Asian Awards (AAA).
+Roger holds an MBA from the University of Southern Queensland, Australia.
+He is also a Postgraduate member of the Chartered Institute of Marketing, UK.

-Inam Cassim, Head of Compliance, joined Standard Chartered in 2013 after a 26 year stint with HSBC.
-He has experience in many functions with 12 years in management / senior management roles in Consumer Banking, Operations, Learning & Development, Internal Control, Operational Risk and Compliance.
-He has also exposure to Finance, Treasury Operations and Management Information Systems.
-He holds a Diploma in Banking from the Institute of Bankers, Sri Lanka and has undergone extensive leadership and technical training in UK, Hong Kong and India.
+Inam joined Standard Chartered in May 2013 after a 26-year stint with HSBC.
+Having joined as Head, Legal & Compliance for Retail Banking, Inam progressed to head the Compliance function in April 2014 and currently holds the expanded role covering Conduct, Financial Crime and Compliance for the local franchise.
+He has experience in many functions including 12 years in management / senior management roles in Consumer Banking, Operations, Learning & Development, Internal Control, Operational Risk and Compliance.
+He has also had exposure to Finance, Treasury Operations and Management Information Systems.
+He holds a Diploma in Banking from the Institute of Bankers, Sri Lanka and has undergone extensive leadership and technical training in the UK, Hong Kong and India.

-Prasanna de Mel, Country Chief Risk Officer has twenty four years of experience in the banking industry.
-He has been in Corporate Banking Relationship Management roles with local Banks, Standard Chartered, Sri Lanka and HSBC, Dubai.
-Since 2010, he has been a part of Standard Chartered, Sri Lanka’s Risk function.
-Initially, as Senior Manager Credit for Corporate & Institutional Banking after which he was appointed Country Head, Operational Risk.
-In October 2016 he was appointed Country Chief Risk Officer for Sri Lanka.
-Prasanna holds a Bachelor’s Degree in Accounting from the University of Lincoln, Kingston upon Hull, UK.
-He is also an Associate of the Institute of Bankers of Sri Lanka.
+Prasanna has over 25 years of experience in the Banking industry.
+He has been in Corporate Banking Relationship Management roles with several local banks, Standard Chartered, Sri Lanka and HSBC, Dubai.
+Since January 2010, he has been a part of Standard Chartered, Sri Lanka’s Risk function - initially, as Senior Manager Credit for Corporate & Institutional Banking, after which he was appointed Country Head, Operational Risk.
+In October 2016, he was appointed Country Chief Risk Officer for Sri Lanka.
+Prasanna holds a bachelor’s degree in Accounting from the University of Lincoln, Kingston upon Hull, UK.
+He is also an Associate member of the Institute of Bankers of Sri Lanka.

-Ransi Dharmasiriwardhana, Head of Human Resources was appointed as Head of Human Resources in Feb 2018.
-She has been with Standard Chartered for 11 years and has held various roles including HR Business Partner, Country Talent Acquisition Manager at Standard Chartered Bank Sri Lanka, and has also been part of the Global Learning and Talent Development Team in Standard Chartered, Singapore.
+Ransi was appointed Head of Human Resources in February 2018.
+She has been with the Bank since July 2008 and has held various roles including HR Business Partner, Country Talent Acquisition Manager at Standard Chartered, Sri Lanka, and has also been part of the Global Learning and Talent Development Team at Standard Chartered, Singapore.
 Prior to joining Standard Chartered, she worked as Project Director for Unlimited Potential Partnership (UPP) - a USAID/Microsoft funded project, Project Manager at the American Chamber of Commerce (AMCHAM), Sri Lanka, and as Manager - Hard Lines at KOHLS in Maryland, USA.
-She holds a MSc in Business Psychology from Herriot Watt University, UK and BSc in International Business Management (Honors) from the University of Maryland and is a Certified Transformative Coach through Coach Masters Academy, Singapore.
+She holds an MSc. in Business Psychology from Heriot-Watt University, UK and a BSc.
+(Honours) in International Business Management from the University of Maryland, USA and is a Certified Transformative Coach through Coach Masters Academy, Singapore.

-Jeyabalasingam Pirathapan, Country Head of Audit, is a qualified Chartered Accountant with over 15 years of audit experience.
-In his eight years within the Group Internal Audit Team, he has played a key role in the delivery of the audit plan for Sri Lanka, taking the lead in many diverse and complex audits covering Retail and Commercial Banking, Financial Markets, Finance and Compliance.
-Prior to joining Standard Chartered, he spent six years in PricewaterhouseCoopers (PWC) managing diverse audit portfolios.
+Pirathapan, better known as JP, joined Standard Chartered in November 2010.
+He is a qualified Chartered Accountant with over 15 years of Audit experience.
+During his tenure with Group Internal Audit at Standard Chartered, he has played a key role in the delivery of the audit plan for Sri Lanka, taking the lead in many diverse and complex audits covering business and support functions.
+Prior to joining Standard Chartered, JP worked for PricewaterhouseCoopers managing diverse audit portfolios.

 Standard Chartered Bank (the “Bank”) is committed to maintaining a culture of the highest ethics and integrity, and in compliance with all applicable law, regulation and internal policy.
 As part of this commitment, the Bank has a ‘Speaking Up’ programme through which genuine concerns in this regard can be raised.
 Members of the public can securely raise Speaking Up concerns through this hyperlink, which is hosted on behalf of the Bank by a third party ‘InTouch’.
 Examples of concerns that can be raised through this website are concerns that relate to accounting, internal accounting controls or auditing matters and concerns relating to bribery or banking and financial crime.
 Concerns received will be forwarded to the Bank’s investigations team for review.
 Complaints relating to SCB banking services should not be raised through this site in the first instance, but through the SCB branch network, contact centres, Relationship Managers or the ‘Contact Us’ webpage.